Make homemade gremolata with garden herbs

 Cilantro gremolata ingredientsGremolata ingredients: green herb, lemon zest and garlic

-Mix all your ingredients together and hey pesto you have your beautiful fresh gremolata; what could be easier?
+Mix all your ingredients together and hey presto you have your beautiful fresh gremolata.
+What could be easier?

-I have deliberately included in the photo above a few leaves of a purple lettuce and a few chives; personalise the gremolata to your own liking.
+I have deliberately included in the photo above a few leaves of a purple lettuce and some chives; personalise the gremolata to your own liking.
 We could have used parsley or added a sweet red pepper; or even a fiery chili.

 Microplane

-Keep it simple is our motto and there's nothing wrong with a sharp knife for getting your lemon zest.
-But I have to add a microplane is an inexpensive little kitchen appliance that I wouldn't be without.
+Keep it simple is our motto and there is nothing wrong with a sharp knife for getting your lemon zest.
+But I have to add a microplane is an inexpensive little kitchen utensil that I wouldn't be without.

-Just use it mindfully, as with all cooking, or you made find some of your skin planed into your gremolata.
+Just use it mindfully as with all cooking; or you made find some of your skin planed into the gremolata.

 Kitchen utensils favouritesA microplane is a useful kitchen utensil.